google/eng-edu/ml/cc/README.md

   If you are asked to set up an SSH key or a passphrase, press enter to stick with the defaults.

-5. Wait for the Cloud Shell console message that Datalab is ready for use.
+5. Wait for the Cloud Shell console message that Datalab VM is ready for use.

   Click on the "Web preview" button of the Cloud Shell window menu (the up arrow icon at the top-left), then under "Change port" select port 8081 to